ProvableHQ/leo/grammar/abnf-grammar.md

 address = "aleo1" 58( lowercase-letter / digit )
 ```

-A format string is a sequence of characters, other than double quote,
+A formatted string is a sequence of characters, other than double quote,
 surrounded by double quotes.
-Within a format string, substrings '{}' are distinguished as containers
+Within a formatted string, sub-strings '{}' are distinguished as containers
 (these are the ones that may be matched with values
 whose textual representation replaces the containers
 in the printed string).